 As you can see, there are very few stringent requirements for invoice factoring, which make it a practical solution for those with poor or limited credit.
 Especially for small businesses, it’s essential to free up cash trapped in invoices that could take up to 90 days to be paid.

 Suppose your company requires fast money without dealing with the complicated and lengthy process of traditional funding.
-In that case, signing a factoring contract is a great way to get access to your money when you need it.
+In that case, signing a factoring contract is a great way to access your money when needed.

 An invoice factoring company will collateralize invoices in exchange for a loan.
 The process works by providing 85% of your invoice and holding the remaining 15% as a reserve to cover additional convenience fees.